James Ramsey (baseball): Coaching career

-Ramsey continues his baseball career as a college coach.
+Ramsey continued his baseball career as a college coach.
 He was an assistant at Florida State University starting in 2018 and moved to Georgia Tech in 2019.
 Georgia Tech led the Atlantic Coast Conference (ACC) in hitting (.297) and finished second in run production (464), hits (702), slugging (.462), and finished third in home runs (418) and walks (356) with Ramsey as offensive coach.
 The Yellow Jackets shown brightly on the national scene in 2019, winning 43 games, 10-straight series (a program record) and nine-straight ACC series.
 The Yellow Jackets ended regular season and conference tournament play positioned as the No. 3 National Seed and hosts of the Atlanta 2019 NCAA Regional.
 Ramsey’s coaching, helped consensus all-American Tristin English to command the plate in ACC play, establishing a .381/.462/.825 record with 32 runs, 37 runs batted in and 11 home runs.
 In the postseason alone, English hit .500 for 16 hits, five doubles, three home runs and 14 RBI.

 Ramsey’s approach to hitting and his ability to convey strategy and technique succeeded quickly with Georgia Tech hitters.
 He imparted patience, strategy and process to the offense that saw ready adoption by the players.
-Seven players went on to hit better than .299, including designated hitter Michael Guldberg, who led the team at .355 and catcher Kyle McCann, who launched 23 home runs for 70 RBI.
+Seven players went on to hit better than .299, including designated hitter Michael Guldberg, who led the team at .355 and catcher Kyle McCann, who launched 23 home runs with 70 RBI.
 Baron Radcliff and Nick Wilhite, were of the greatest beneficiaries of Ramsey’s approach.
 They became monumental performers in the lineup by raising their averages 77 and 156 points, respectively, from 2018.
-McCann was drafted in the fourth round of the 2019 MLB Draft, while both Guldberg (third round) and Radcliff (fifth round) were selected in the 2020 MLB Draft.
+McCann was drafted in the fourth round of the 2019 MLB draft, while both Guldberg (third round) and Radcliff (fifth round) were selected in the 2020 MLB draft.